 Why Do Blog Comments Matter?

 Blog comments help you to gauge how well your posts are received.
 Feedback never fails to show what stands out in your posts and what to focus on in the future.
-It is important to develop relationships with your audience and that is often done through the comments.
-Getting ahead on the web is all about developing and maintaining relationships.
+It is important to develop relationships with your audience, and that is often done through comments.
 Your readers want to be heard.
 Giving them a voice helps them become part of the conversation.
 Blog comments also increase social proof.
-When a lot of people comment it makes your blog look popular, which in turn generates more traffic.
+When a lot of people comment, it makes your blog look popular, which in turn generates more traffic.

 1. Write Worthy Content